knutnergaard/FontLab-Scripts/SMuFL/readme.md

 ### create_smufl_encoding_2.py
 Same as above, except rewritten in Python 2, and thus, can be run from inside FontLab.

+### generate_smufl_metadata.py
+Full-featured metadata generator for SMuFL fonts, built upon Ben Timms's original script, available at the SMuFL repository.
+Features include: engraving defaults, glyph advanced widths, glyph bounding boxes, glyphs with alternates, glyphs with anchors, ligatures, optional glyphs and sets.

+**Note:** This script requires all glyphs to be named according to SMuFL guidelines, with recommended characters adopting the 'uni' + Unicode value scheme.
+Ligatures, stylistic alternates and sets should follow the descriptive scheme, with ligature names comprised of component names, separated by underscore ('_'), and alternates and stylistic adopting the names of their recommended counterparts, suffixed by .salt and .ss (plus index number) respectively.

+Full support for glyph descriptions in optional glyphs and sets require additional string, separated from descriptive name by an optional character, in the Note fields of appropriate glyphs.
+As a starting point, Bravura's glyph descriptions can be imported using set_optional_escriptions.py.
+String must be set manually for any unique glyphs.

 ### pua_to_unicode_musical_symbols.py
 Generates composite glyphs in Unicode ranges Miscellaneous Symbols and Musical Symbols from identical glyphs in the Private User Area range of a SMuFL font.
 Any preexisting glyphs in the target ranges are automatically skipped.
 Version 1.0 does not generate glyphs in the *Medieval and Renaissance*, *Daseian notation* or *Chord diagrams* ranges.